 Ideally, if there is a finite number of shapes associated with a problem statement, CPSA will find them given enough resources.
 In other words, the search is complete, i.e. every shape can in fact be found in a finite number of steps.
-The CPSA Theory [?] contains our latest attempt at showing the search algorithm is complete.
+The Completeness of CPSA [4] contains a proof that the search algorithm is complete.

-A CPSA release includes two other documents, The CPSA Specification [?] and the CPSA Primer [?].
+A CPSA release includes two other documents, The CPSA Specification [7] and the CPSA Primer [6].
 The specification describes the CPSA algorithm in a form that is closely related to its implementation.